kassi-bertrand/machine-learning-notes/07-Build an RNN with PyTorch/README.md

 - Implement an RNN for sentiment analysis

-- Implemenet an RNN for character-level modeling with LSTM cells
+- Implement an RNN for character-level modeling with LSTM cells

-- Learn to use gradient clipping to avoid exploding gradients.

 # Notebooks 📓